-- The composition of natural and anthropogenic organic substances can be further identified and quantified in our well equipped chromatography lab that includes GC/MS, pyrolysis-GC/MS, LC/MS and LC/MS/MS. Furthermore, isotope ratio mass spectrometer (IRMS) is available for the analysis of stable isotopes (13C, 15N, 2H, 18O) in solid, liquid, gaseous samples and to allow for compound specific isotopic measurements by GC/IRMS.
+- The composition of natural and anthropogenic organic substances can be further identified and quantified in our well-equipped chromatography lab that includes GC-MS, pyrolysis-GC-MS, LC-MS and LC-MS/MS. Furthermore, isotope ratio mass spectrometer (IRMS) is available for the analysis of stable isotopes (13C, 15N, 2H, 18O) in solid, liquid, gaseous samples and to allow for compound specific isotopic measurements by GC-IRMS.

-- Transformations of organic matter can be studied in detail with our RESPICOND respiration measurement facilities, as well as our glovebox that allow studies under anoxic conditions.
+- Transformations of organic matter can be studied in detail with our RESPICOND respiration measurement facilities, as well as our glovebox that allows studies under anoxic conditions.
 In addition, concentrations of trace gases (CO2, CH4, N2O) can by quantified by GC.

-- Sample preparation facilities include a variety of extraction methods including Soxhlet, microwave, solid-phase (SPE) and accelerated solvent extraction (ASE), as well as a range of selective extraction methods for metals and organic substances.
+- Sample preparation facilities include a variety of extraction methods including microwave, solid-phase (SPE) and accelerated solvent extraction (ASE), as well as a range of selective extraction methods for metals and organic substances.

 Examples of research conducted in the laboratory include:

 the study of the molecular dynamics of organic matter transformations in soils to elucidate the role of soils in the global carbon cycle,